rajeevkghosh/readme-sentinel-policies/assetmgmt_gcp_naming_validation.md

 ## The check_resource_prefix Function
 This code will first split the name of the resource based on the split character defined in the calling function.
 The split character will be either "-" or "\_".

-Then we will assign the values retrieved to the variables as below:
+Then the values retrieved have been passed on to the variables as below:
 - org = resource_name_arr[0]
 - country = resource_name_arr[1]
 - environment = resource_name_arr[2]